Techtonique/nnetsauce/README.md

 - Creating a great documentation on [readthedocs.org](https://readthedocs.org/)
 - Find other ways to combine `Custom` objects, using your fertile imagination (including [tests](#Tests))
 - Better management of dates for MTS objects (including [tests](#Tests))
-- Make package available on PyPI (for those who want)
 - Enrich the [tests](#Tests)
 - Make `nnetsauce` available to `R` users
 - Any benchmarking of `nnetsauce` models (notebooks, files, etc.) can be stored in [demo](/nnetsauce/demo), with the following naming convention:  `yourgithubname_ddmmyy_shortdescriptionofdemo.[py|ipynb]`